wurmlab/genevalidator/test/Readme.md

 * Assert that the OpenReadingFrameValidation class is able to correctly obtain ORF.

 ## test_validations.rb
+* Assert that a normal query validates normally
     * Assert that the correct number of hits can be derived from the XML file
     * Assert that the length by rank validation is able to function correctly
     * Assert that the blast reading frame validation is able to function correctly
     * Assert that the gene merge validation is able to function correctly
     * Assert that the duplication validation is able to function correctly
     * Assert that the alignment validation is able to function correctly
     * Assert that the open reading frames validation is able to function correctly
+* Validate a trancated sequence
+* Validate a duplicated sequence
+* Validate a merged sequence
+* Validate a sequence with a frameshift